Pramilashanmugam/groovemates_frontend/README.md

 **Overview of Posts**: Displays the number of Posts the user has currently created.<br>
 **Followers and Following Counts**: Shows how many people are following the user and how many people the user is following.<br>
 **"Bio" Description**: A personal description if the user has filled it out.<br>
-**My Shared Posts**: A section on the sidebar where the user's Shared post will be displayed under most followed profile.<br>
+**My Shared Posts**: A section on the sidebar where the user's Shared post will be displayed below the most followed profile.<br>

 When a user creates a Post, the Post count on their profile increases.
 If the user follows or unfollows another user, the followers count on their profile will increase or decrease accordingly.
 Similarly, if another user follows or unfollows them, the following count will be updated.
 Additionally, the follow/unfollow button will change to reflect the current following status.
 Below these components, there is an overview of all the Posts the user currently has online.If the user has created more than 10 Posts, additional Posts will continue to load as the user scrolls down (infinite scroll functionality).
 During this process, a spinner is briefly displayed to indicate that more content is being loaded.<br>